 The College is committed to maintaining a work and educational environment free from sexual harassment and has adopted an internal grievance procedure for the reporting and resolution of sexual harassment complaints.
-Complaints emerging from the Auburn and Fulton campuses or any other operation of the College should be addressed either to the affirmative action officer for employees (director of human resources) or to the affirmative action officer for students (director of student development).
-The Sexual Harassment Policy and submission form are available in the Human Resources Office and the Student Development Office on the Auburn campus, and in the main office on the Fulton campus.
+Complaints emerging from the Auburn and Fulton campuses or any other operation of the College should be addressed either to the affirmative action officer for employees (director of human resources) or to the affirmative action officer for students (director of Centers for Student Engagement and Academic Advisement).
+The Sexual Harassment Policy and submission form are available in the Human Resources Office and the Centers for Student Engagement and Academic Advisement on the Auburn campus, and in the main office on the Fulton campus.